 For example, a recent study found that the average price of an air ambulance trip in the United States was approximately $20,000.
 Therefore, it is essential to factor in the cost of a medivac when making medical treatment decisions.

 While medivacs can be extremely expensive, they can also be lifesaving.
 Therefore, it is essential to consult with a medical professional to determine if a medivac is suitable for you or your loved one.

 Whether you’re a globetrotter or just taking a weekend trip to the next state, it’s essential to have health insurance.
-Medical care can be expensive, and even a minor injury or illness can save you hundreds or thousands of dollars.
+Medical care can be expensive; even a minor injury or illness can save you hundreds or thousands of dollars.
 That’s why we’ve put together this comprehensive guide on travel health insurance – so that you can make an informed decision about what type of coverage is right for you.
 If you have any questions, don’t hesitate to contact us.
-We would be happy to help you find the best policy for your needs and budget.
+We would happily help you find the best policy for your needs and budget.

-Need help finding the best plan for your upcoming trip?
+Need help to find the best plan for your upcoming trip?
 No worries.
 Contact us below for a free quote.